MorganBergen/clarity/README.md

 ### User Experience

 To ensure Clarity meets user needs, we plan to involve classmates outside our group in testing the application.
-Their feedback will be invaluable in refining the user interface and overall functionality, ensuring a user-friendly and effective application.
+Their feedback will be invaluable in refining the use`r interface and overall functionality, ensuring a user-friendly and effective application.